Monique Scheier-Schneider: Luxembourg national ice hockey

 Schneider has served as the general secretary of the Luxembourg Ice Hockey Federation since 1992.
 Her tasks have included being an off-ice official for games, and building up minor ice hockey programs in her country.
 She has participated in congress meetings of the International Ice Hockey Federation (IIHF) as the representative from Luxembourg.

-She also served as the manager of the Luxembourg men's national under-18 ice hockey team, and the Luxembourg men's national junior ice hockey team, in addition to the Luxembourg men's national ice hockey team.
+Schneider also served as the manager of the Luxembourg men's national under-18 team, and the Luxembourg men's national junior team, in addition to the Luxembourg men's national team.
 During her tenure, the men's national team won a bronze medal at both the 2005 IIHF World Championship Division III and 2007 IIHF World Championship Division III events.
 Her Tornado team has supplied many of the players on the national team, and she has stated that "our goal is to continue the history of hockey in Luxembourg and to pass on our passion for this sport to future generations".

+In 2022, Schneider served as the manager of the Luxembourg women's national team which won a bronze medal at the IIHF Women's Development Cup held in Kuwait City.

 International ice hockey

-Schneider joined the IIHF council in 2008, as only the third female elected to the position.
-She served on the IIHF's competition and in-line hockey committee.
+In 2008, Schneider became only the third female elected to the IIHF board of directors.
+She served as a director from 2008 to 2012, and sat on the IIHF's competition and in-line hockey committee.
 Her duties included supervising the 2010 Winter Olympics Women's ice hockey tournament, and presiding over the 2011 IIHF Women's World Championship.
 At these events she enforced IIHF regulations, investigated complaints from participating teams, ensured proper advertising procedures, and oversaw the medal presentation and flag-raising ceremonies.
 She also helped revise and expand game regulations for the Ice Hockey World Championships.

 The IIHF honored Schneider with the Paul Loicq Award in 2015, for her contributions to international ice hockey.
 She formally received the award during the 2015 Men's World Ice Hockey Championships in Prague.
-As of 2019, she is the only person from Luxembourg to be so honored.
 She was surprised to be given the award, considering that she represented a nation in the third division of IIHF competition.
 She stated that, "You can't ask for more than receiving an award for something you're doing with love and passion.
 I hope I can still go on some more time because hockey is my life".
-In 2014 Schneider had announced plans to retire from hockey in 2016, stating that she was "proud to have seen hockey in Luxembourg go a long way".
+In 2014, Schneider announced plans to retire from hockey in 2016, stating that she was "proud to have seen hockey in Luxembourg go a long way".
 She later withdrew as a candidate from the elections for the 2016 IIHF council.